DerOetzi/solaredge2mqtt/README.md

 # SolarEdge 2 MQTT Service
 [![License](https://img.shields.io/github/license/DerOetzi/solaredge2mqtt)](https://github.com/DerOetzi/solaredge2mqtt/blob/main/LICENSE) [![Release](https://img.shields.io/github/v/release/DerOetzi/solaredge2mqtt)](https://github.com/DerOetzi/solaredge2mqtt/releases/latest) [![Build Status](https://img.shields.io/github/actions/workflow/status/DerOetzi/solaredge2mqtt/build_project.yml?branch=main)](https://github.com/DerOetzi/solaredge2mqtt/actions/workflows/build_project.yml) [![PyPI version](https://img.shields.io/pypi/v/solaredge2mqtt.svg)](https://pypi.org/project/solaredge2mqtt/)

-The SolarEdge2MQTT service is a project designed to read data from a SolarEdge inverter and publish it to an MQTT broker.
+The SolarEdge2MQTT service is a project designed to read power data from a SolarEdge inverter and publish it to an MQTT broker.
 The service is useful for integrating SolarEdge inverters into home automation systems or other applications that use MQTT for data exchange.
 It provides real-time monitoring of power flow and other parameters from the inverter via Modbus.

 You can also gather the panels' energy production data from the SolarEdge monitoring site.
 This feature is optional and does not use the API, but rather your monitoring platform account.

+The SolarEdge Wallbox can be monitored as well via REST API.

+Additionally all values can be saved for visualization into a InfluxDB.

 *The SolarEdge2MQTT service is currently in an early stage of development.
 While it is functional and can be used to read data from a SolarEdge inverter and publish it to an MQTT broker, it is still undergoing active development.
 Features may be added, removed, or changed, and there may be bugs.
 Users should be aware of this and use the service with caution.
 Despite its early state, the project is open-source and contributions are welcome.*